Piedmont Mountainside Hospital's Freestanding Emergency Department

 - Bureaucratic and legal obstacles – Because of freestanding ED regulations, PMH needed to go through evaluations and approval processes from state agencies (for instance, the State Fire Marshall) and federal agencies (for instance, the Centers for Medicare & Medicaid Services).

-- Appeals from competitors – WellStar, the largest health system in Georgia, representatives from Ellijay, several Gilmer County commissioners, and the Greater Joint Development Authority appealed the freestanding ED request granted by the state.
-Georgia House Speaker David Ralston, an Ellijay native, helped build trust in the community and bridge the communication gap between the county and the new operators.
+- Appeals from competitors – WellStar Health Systems, representatives from Ellijay, several Gilmer County commissioners, and the Greater Joint Development Authority appealed the freestanding ED request granted by the state.
+But Georgia House Speaker David Ralston, an Ellijay native, helped build trust in the community and bridge the communication gap between the county and the new operators.

-Open communication with the local community and important representatives is key to its success.
+Open communication with the local community and important representatives is key to success.

 Closures of healthcare facilities and services